Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Acknowledgements

 \section{Acknowledgements}

-We thank Jasper Postema and Madhav Mohan for discussions.
-This research is financially supported by the Dutch Ministry of Economic Affairs and Climate Policy (EZK), as part of the Quantum Delta NL programme, and by the Netherlands Organisation for Scientific Research (NWO) under Grant No.\ 680-92-18-05.
+We thank Deon Janse van Rensburg, Jasper Postema and Madhav Mohan for discussions.
+This research is financially supported by the Dutch Ministry of Economic Affairs and Climate Policy (EZK), as part of the Quantum Delta NL programme, and by the Netherlands Organisation for Scientific Research (NWO) under Grant No.\ 680.92.18.05.